linzhang-github/download-youtube-video-with-command-line/README.md

 This is a quick tutorial about how to download youtube video/audio with command lines.
 I am a mac user, so the tutoral is based on a mac environment.

-Before you starts, please install homebrew on your mac via Terminal.
+Before you start, please install homebrew on your mac via Terminal.
 Check the link below to do the installation: https://brew.sh/

 1. install youtub-dl,type the following commands in your terminal <br />